gwmodeling/challenge/submissions/team_haidro/readme.md

 1. First estimate the optimal hyperparameters using the script optimize_params.py.
 This should work immediately on the data and provide the optimized hyperparameters
-2. Optionally evaluate the model performance using evaluate_LSTM_MCdropout.py
-3. Train the final models and prepare the submission using the script prepare_submission
+2. Train the final models and prepare the submission using the script prepare_submission

 ## Supplementary model data used